Secondhandwerk

 'Secondhandwerk' represents a modern twist on traditional craftsmanship, transcending conventional notions of reuse and recycling.

 This approach fosters new material supply chains, industries, and sustainable design practices.
 By redefining our understanding of materials, Secondhandwerk has the potential to reshape economic cycles, making them more adaptable to future scenarios.
 It underscores the importance of the circular economy, emphasising the value of repurposing and reusing existing resources.
+The following examples demonstrate innovative modular furniture designs crafted from found, used, and repurposed materials.

 An old room divider has been transformed into a Japanese-style window.
 A broken screen now serves as a privacy screen, featuring rice paper that creates a translucent surface inspired by traditional shoji windows.